GoogleCloudPlatform/compute-image-packages/google_compute_engine_oslogin/README.md

 places:

 *   `Makefile` Update the MAJOR, MINOR, and REVISION variables.
-*   `packaging/debian8/changelog` Add a new entry with the new version.
 *   `packaging/debian9/changelog` Add a new entry with the new version.
-*   `packaging/debian10/changelog` Add a new entry with the new version.
+*   `packaging/debian10/changelog` Add a new entry with the new version. version string.
-*   `packaging/debian8/google-compute-engine-oslogin.links` Update the libnss
-    version string.
 *   `packaging/debian9/google-compute-engine-oslogin.links` Update the libnss
     version string.